pouchlabs/pouchrealtor/README.md

 # pouchrealtor

 blazing fast socket.io alternative,pure websockets.

 its a pure websocket for nodejs and browser,draws inspiration from socket.io.if you know socket.io you already know pouchrealtor

+# features
+* pure websockets
+* blazing fast
+* works in nodejs and browser
+* easy rooms logic

 ## install